Land Policy: Sector Results Profile

 Bank Group Contribution

-Over the last decade (from FY03 onwards), the World Bank has supported 38 projects with land tenure as a primary theme in 27 countries, with total assistance amounting to some US$1.4 billion.
-In addition, some 75 projects in 40 countries addressed land tenure issues as a secondary theme.
+Over the last decade (from FY04 onwards), the World Bank has supported 34 projects with land tenure as a primary theme in 27 countries, with total assistance amounting to some US$1.2 billion.
+In addition, some 82 projects in 41 countries addressed land tenure issues as a secondary theme.
 In some cases, projects focused solely on land tenure issues; in others, land tenure issues were one of several components of broader public investment programs.
 Some projects financed specific public investments, while others supported policy and institutional reforms.

-The World Bank’s active project portfolio includes 24 projects with land tenure as primary theme (amounting to some US$924 million) and 28 with land tenure as secondary theme.
+The World Bank’s active project portfolio includes 19 projects with land tenure as primary theme (amounting to some US$771 million in financing commitments) and 27 with land tenure as secondary theme (with at least $200 million in additional commitment).

 The World Bank’s strong analytical capacity and intellectual leadership has allowed operations to draw on cutting-edge research to show the importance of land issues for overall economic development.
 It has also helped countries formulate and build participatory national strategies to deal with land in a prioritized and well-sequenced manner.